-Ongoing in fall 2013: Unified We Serve events.
+Ongoing all year: Unified We Serve events.

 Oct.
 22 (Tuesday): Sustainability Day at CSUN.
 This year's theme: TRASH!

 Feb.
 27 (Thursday) and on: ART 100 gallery exhibit: "Trashformation," Manzanita Hall, second floor.

 Mar.
 4 (Tuesday): Let's Talk T.R.A.S.H.
 Food, live performances, music, games, art.
 USU Plaza del Sol, 11 a.m.-2 p.m.

 Through Mar.
 28 (Friday): Recycle Mania at CSUN